 A unique opportunity to explore perception

-This fascinating phenomenon can link any of the senses, most commonly seen in vision and audition, providing an unusual perspective on perception.
+Synaesthesia is a fascinating phenomenon that can link any of the senses, most commonly vision and audition, offering an unusual perspective on perception.

 You may have synaesthesia if you:

-Estimates of prevalence within the adult population vary from one in 500 for the more common types of synaesthesia (letter-colour), to one in 25,000 for rarer forms (such as sound-odour synaesthesia).
+Prevalence estimates vary from one in 500 for more common types such as letter-colour synaesthesia to one in 25,000 for rarer forms, for example, sound-odour synaesthesia.

-As synaesthesia rarely interferes with daily life (it is not a disorder), many people do not realise they are unusual.
-The extra experiences typically occur from a young age and remain consistent over time.
+Since synaesthesia rarely interferes with daily life, many people do not realise their perceptual experiences are unique.
+These additional experiences typically begin at a young age and remain consistent over time.

 Our research

-Synaesthesia provides a unique opportunity to explore how we perceive the world.
-By looking at the way the synaesthetes' unusual experiences arise, we can:
+Synaesthesia offers a unique opportunity to explore how we perceive the world.
+By investigating the mechanisms behind synaesthetes' unusual experiences, we can:

-• provide insights into the role of learning and experience in our perception.
+- understand the role of learning and experience in perception.

 We use questionnaires, computer-based tasks and non-invasive brain imaging to explore the experiences of synaesthetes.
 These techniques allow us to examine the:

-We are constantly conducting research to understand the mechanisms underlying synaesthesia and the people who experience it.
+We are actively conducting research to understand synaesthesia and those who people experience it.

-Our research includes ongoing online questionnaires as well as online and lab-based studies.
+Our studies include online questionnaires and both online and lab-based experiments.

 You can register to participate in our research and find more details about our current research opportunities below.